anandsh127/Stocks-Portfolio-analysis/README.md

 2. Beta weighted Portfolio
 3. Equiweighted portfolio

-     consisting of n number of stocks with benchmark i.e NIFTY 50 and taking around last 3000 days of share prices data.
+     consisting of n number of stocks with benchmark i.e NIFTY 50, taken for analysis is last 3000 days of share prices data.